r1cc4rd0m4zz4/awesome-promptbook/README.md

 3. Recommend potential fixes and changes to the user story
 4. Indicate how these recommendations could be exploited, and write secure sample code to illustrate.
 ```
+***
+<a href="#Warning"># Warning for use</a>

+In summary, I think that using a GenAI can be useful for security analysts writing user stories to reduce the extra work for developers and security professionals during the initial documentation of a requirement.
+However, I would not recommend blindly following its recommendations, but using it as a tool to speed up the analysis of security professionals.

+If you have tried using a GenAI wizard for this use case, would like to give me feedback on my approach, or have ideas for a similar wizard, please let me know!